 Those are all the main factors that contribute to the amount of time you’ll need to study.
 Now let’s look at how much you should for each CPA exam section.

-How Much Should I Study for each CPA Exam Section?
+How Long Should I Study for Each CPA Exam Section?

 The total number of hours you need study for each CPA exam section varies because each section is a different length, covers different amounts of information, and test you differently.
 Here are some recommended study times for each exam section.